-** Fintiba charges a monthly fee from the time money is deposited into the account.
+** Cashback not included in the calculation.
+Fintiba charges a monthly fee from the time money is deposited into the account.
 Calculations do not include monthly charges incurred between the duration of deposit to arriving in Germany.

-How to apply for Fintiba Blocked Account
+How to Open a Fintiba Blocked Account

 The two below figures illustrates the process for Fintiba blocked account opening in your home country and the process activating the account when arriving in Germany.

 Opening Process in your home country: